bonitasoft/bonita-doc/md/ldap-synchronizer.md

 The LDAP Synchronizer can use the HTTP, or EJB3 modes, but not local access.
 For more information about API access modes, see the [Engine API overview](engine-api-overview.md).

+2/ Connection using Bonita.properties files:

+See bonita.properties section

 Customize the configuration for your system, by editing the configuration files.
 There are some additional considerations for using the LDAP synchronizer in a non-default tenant.